osherjacobs/LabWork_Findings/vector8_asr_bypass.md

 Whether this reflects a gap in rule coverage, a detection logic limitation, or a configuration dependency is not yet determined.
 Further research is indicated.

+## Credential Guard Note

+Credential Guard, where enabled and correctly configured, provides meaningful mitigation against LSASS credential extraction — specifically for the material it protects (NT hashes, TGTs in certain configurations).

+However, two caveats apply:

+1. **Coverage is not universal.** Not all credential material is protected.
+DPAPI master keys and certain Kerberos artifacts may remain accessible depending on configuration.

+2. **Credential Guard itself has documented bypass paths.** SpecterOps research (October 2025) demonstrated that Credential Guard can be circumvented under specific conditions.
+This limits its value as a standalone control.

+Neither observation is a reason to avoid enabling Credential Guard — it raises the bar meaningfully.
+But it reinforces the core finding: no single control can be assumed to hold unconditionally.

+Layered defenses remain the correct posture.
+Further research is indicated across all of these boundaries.

 ## Scope

 No tooling published.
 No source code.
 Screenshots only.
 Lab infrastructure, owned and operated by the researcher.